Factsheet: Substitute Decision-Making

 The substitute decision-maker ’stands in the shoes’ of the person to make the decision.
 Generally the substitute decision-maker’s decision has the same legal effect as if the person had capacity and had made the decision themselves.

 A substitute decision-maker will not need to make the decision if the person without capacity has a valid Advance Care Directive.

 Supported decision-making involves a person supporting another person, such as an adult with a cognitive impairment, to make their own decisions.
 This differs from substitute decision-making, where a decision is made for the person by a substitute decision-maker.

 Victoria and Queensland are the only Australian States and Territories that have laws on supported decision-making.
 If you work in these States, learn more about supported decision-making at End of Life Law in Australia:

 Who will be the substitute decision-maker?

-A person who has capacity can plan for a later time when they may lose capacity by appointing someone to be their substitute decision-maker.
-This is done by completing a formal document.
-The document used is different in all states and territories.
+A person with capacity can plan for a later time when they may lose capacity by appointing someone to be their substitute decision-maker.
+An Advance Care Directive can be used to appoint a substitute decision-maker in most States and Territories.

 Who may be a substitute decision-maker and the terminology given to them differs throughout Australia.
-Find out more about who may be a substitute decision-maker in your state or territory at End of Life Law in Australia.
+Learn who may be a substitute decision-maker in your State or Territory at End of Life Law in Australia

 What decisions can a substitute decision-maker make?